 at the Centre de Physique Théorique in Marseille.

 I have also been research scientist

 at the Institute for Scientific Interchange in

-Turin, Italy and Specially Appointed Professor at the
+Turin, Italy from 2006 to 2019 and I am Specially Appointed Professor at the

-Tokyo Tech World Research Hub Initiative (Tokyo, Japan).
+Tokyo Tech World Research Hub Initiative (Tokyo, Japan) since April 2019.

 Since April 2014, I am vice-president treasurer of the

 Since January 2018, I am board member of the NetSci Society.